avigad/lafny-experiments/README.md

 A repository for experimenting on methods of code verification in Lean

 # Notes from trials
+## Generic Loops or While and For Loops?
 The main insight from our failed attempts is that doing the most general form of looping is best.
 Implementing `for` and `while` loops seperately introduces overhead which makes implementation and usage tedious.
 The best choice that we found was to implement a generic loop with a `break` and, if implementing `for` and `while` loops at all, simply